 thirst or it engulfs people and returns them as corpses.

-The future of the present government’s efforts towards the civilian nuclear agreements is yet another strategy’ which will design the destiny of our nation.
-As, these are just in planning phase, let time and actions decide the fate.
+The future of the present government’s efforts toward the civilian nuclear agreements is yet another strategy’ which will design the destiny of our nation.
+As these are just in the planning phase, let time and actions decide fate.

-The entire pool of scholars and scientists was puzzled about the disposal of nuclear waste in a harmless manner.
+The entire pool of scholars and scientists was puzzled about the disposal of nuclear waste harmlessly.
 Resources claim that India has about 80 to 100 nuclear weapons.
-Considerable number of nuclear weapons have been possessed by our neighbouring countries too.
-But India sticks to no-first-to-use policy which once again ensures the integrity and genuine attitude of our nation.
-The fate of the future generation is largely dependent on the nuclear weapons and energy.
-Our country’s GDP has to be propelled by a reasonable amount by the nuclear energy programmes.
+A considerable number of nuclear weapons have been possessed by our neighboring countries too.
+But India sticks to the no-first-to-use policy which once again ensures the integrity and genuine attitude of our nation.
+The fate of the future generation is largely dependent on nuclear weapons and energy.
+Our country’s GDP has to be propelled by a reasonable amount of nuclear energy programs.

-For a nation like India, being a home to 125 crore people and being applauded as the world’s largest democratic nation, nuclear energy is a wise choice of power generation.
+For a nation like India, being home to 125 crore people and being applauded as the world’s largest democratic nation, nuclear energy is a wise choice for power generation.
 Such a densely populated nation is too vulnerable.
 Our history and future do not want to encrypt another Chernobyl incident or Fukushima disaster.
-A perfect solution to all these conflicts is to seek a renewable energy source which is safe and secure also, i.e., wind energy, solar power, etc.
+A perfect solution to all these conflicts is to seek a renewable energy source that is safe and secure also, i.e., wind energy, solar power, etc.